-- 3-a THE DUST FILTERS (Part 1): the filter itself: 3M's 5P716 for $14
+- 3-a THE DUST FILTERS (Part 1): the filter itself: 3M's 5P71

+6 filters for less than 15 dollars.
 "Hepa" aka "P100" paper filter is excellent for allergies and dust.
 Note that there are many chemicals in many types of sawdust (from composite "wood") and this will do the trick.
 USE ALONE OR ON TOP OF THE 6001 OR 6002 CHEMICAL CARTRIDGE.
 Requires the clip in part 3-b, below.

-- 3-b THE DUST FILTERS (Part 2): the clip 3M's 501 Retainer Clip2 for $7
+- 3-b THE DUST FILTERS (Part 2): the clip 3M's 501 Retainer Clip

+2 filters for less than 8 bucks.
 These hold on to the 6001 and 6002 Cartridges, but not the other cartridges.

+Less than 8 bucks.
 The 3M 2097, which is just for sanding, sawing or pollen, not made for vapors even though it says "Organic Vapor Relief".

-- 5- BUDGET OPTION: 3M Particulate Respirator10 for $28
+- 5- BUDGET OPTION: 3M Particulate Respirator

+10 filters for less than 30 dollars.
 For dust only, at less than 3 bucks each, use this paper mask with an exhaust valve so your breath will not fog up your glasses, (safety or prescription), and if you don’t wear glasses, they are better than the old-fashioned paper mask with no exhaust valve.
 But they are less effective than the filter/mask combinations mentioned above.

-- 6- GET THE SYSTEM IN A KIT$20
+- 6- GET THE SYSTEM IN A KIT

+Kit for less than 20 dollars.
 This has #2, #3and #4 on the above list.
 This has a good chemical cartridge, the filter also called 6001 for most nasty things (see chart below) and the outer dust filter and clip in one product: easy to get a good system in one place.
 Each respirator kit contains 1 pair of 6001 cartridges, 1 pair of 501 retainers and 2 pairs of 5P71 filters

 All of the above can be cleaned with air (not water) and will last for hours.
 You can tell when they need to be changed by your inhalations: the difference between your the one you are using contrasted with a new one.

-I’ve written about the dangers of VOCs and there is a lot on the internet if you need more, but the bottom line is: don’t risk your health breathing modern products: use a respirator mask.
+I’ve written about the dangers of VOCs and there is a lot on the internet if you need more, but the bottom line is: don’t risk your health breathing modern products: use a good respirator mask.